 FEMA's Flood Mitigation Assistance (FMA) program provides States with the opportunity to compete annually on a national level for mitigation funding to assist communities that repeatedly flood in achieving resilience against the next storm.
-The New Jersey Department of Community Affairs ("NJDCA"), Sandy Recovery Division ("Division") partners with communities in need to develop an application.
-If successful, the NJDCA, acting as the Grant's subrecipient, is responsible for administering the grants for elevation and supporting property owners in the elevation of their home.
+The New Jersey Department of Community Affairs ("NJDCA"), Division of Disaster Recovery and Mitigation ("Division") partners with communities in need to develop an application.
+T The NJDCA, acting as the Grant's subrecipient, is responsible for administering the grants for elevation and supporting property owners in the elevation of their home.
 The New Jersey Office of Emergency Management ("NJOEM") acts as the Grantee for FEMA funds and is responsible for ensuring program management methodologies and compliance with FEMA's guidelines.

-This policy has been written in compliance with FEMA's Hazard Mitigation Assistance Guidance and Addendum (February 27, 2015), which provide the federal policy guidelines.
+This policy has been written in compliance with FEMA's Hazard Mitigation Assistance Program and Policy Guide (fema.gov) (March 23, 2023), which provide the federal policy guidelines.
 In the following document, the Division has provided program policies associated with the setup, application, management, and closeout of the elevation grants.